 Insider’s Tip: The beef burgers here are great, but regulars often opt for their flavourful chicken burger – so be sure to keep it in mind!

 Address: 22 Hollywood Road, Central, Hong Kong

-The only burger restaurant in Hong Kong to make it into the Michelin Guide for four consecutive years, the Butchers Club is a definite contender for the crown of best burger in HK.
-Praised for their ‘nose-to-tail’ butchery, where off-cuts from prime steaks are ground in-house into their burger patties, this is the place to go for hungry carnivores seeking out a truly high-grade patty and bun – served up with a side of Duck fat fries.
+The only burger restaurant in Hong Kong to make it into the Michelin Guide for four consecutive years, the Butchers Club is a definite contender for the crown of best burger in Hong Kong.
+Praised for their ‘nose-to-tail’ butchery, where off-cuts from prime steaks are ground in-house into their burger patties, this is the place to go for hungry carnivores seeking out a truly high-grade patty and bun – served up with a side of duck fat fries.

-For a classy experience in a stylish but relaxed setting – and an extensive menu – Beef and Liberty have it covered.
+For a classy experience in a stylish but relaxed setting – and an extensive menu – Beef and Liberty has you covered.
 With a huge variety of options ranging from your classic beef and chicken to Thai-infused and falafel, they’re big on quality and all the trimmings.
 Another restaurant to jump onto the Impossible Burger train, they’ve also got your vegan options covered.

 Alternatively: G04, G/F, 23 Carmel Road Stanley Plaza, Stanley

 Opening Hours: Mon – Fri: 12 pm – 3 pm, 6 – 11 pm, Sat: 11:30 am – 11 pm, Sun: 11:30 am – 10 pm

 Electric Ave is without a doubt where you’ll find some of the juiciest burgers around town – and better yet, they stay open into the early hours of the morning most days of the week.
 While they offer reasonably-priced lunch sets for less than HKD 100, there’s also a list of more interesting burgers for the more adventurous – think a chicken carbonara burger, complete with a whole poached egg on top, or for the lavish, a truffle burger.